Luis Emilio Recabarren: Political career

-He moved, this time to Antofagasta, where he founded El Socialista (The socialist) newspaper.
+He moved, this time to Antofagasta, where he founded El Socialista (The socialist) newspaper, and El Comunista.
 In 1915 he was a candidate for Congress for Antofagasta, but was defeated (probably due to massive fraud).
 He then moved back to Valparaíso where he lived until 1916, when he started a tour along Chile all the way to Punta Arenas.
 In 1918 he travelled to Argentina where he participated in the foundation of the Communist Party of Argentina, becoming a member of its first national directory.

 After his return to Chile, he participated in the third Congress of his party, where they agreed to join the Third International and become the Communist Party of Chile.
 In 1919 he was deported to the south of the country for three months for speaking against the government.
 He was a candidate for the Chilean presidential election of 1920, where he lost to Arturo Alessandri.
 At the time of that election he was re-incarcerated so he could not campaign and got a very small proportion of the vote.
 Nonetheless he was elected a deputy for Antofagasta again in 1921.
 After he moved to Santiago, he founded and edited La Justicia (Justice) newspaper.

-Fascinated by the October Revolution, and after the party congress of January 22, 1922 that transformed the Socialist Workers Party (POS) into the Communist Party of Chile (PCCh), he travelled to the USSR as the only Chilean delegate to the Union Congress of the Third International that took place in Moscow.
+Fascinated by the October Revolution, and after the party congress of 22 January 1922 that transformed the Socialist Workers Party (POS) into the Communist Party of Chile (PCCh), he travelled to the USSR as the only Chilean delegate to the Union Congress of the Third International that took place in Moscow.
 He returned in January 1923 to a hero's welcome by the various workers' organizations.